Charles Herrold: Broadcasting station KQW (later KCBS)

 The government eventually adopted a regulation, which took effect on December 1, 1921, requiring that persons wanting to transmit entertainment to the general public had to obtain a Limited Commercial license.
 Thus, on December 9, 1921, a license with the randomly assigned call sign of KQW was issued in the name of Charles D. Herrold in San Jose.
 Operation of the broadcasting station was financed by sales of radio equipment by the Herrold Radio Laboratory, but by 1925 the costs for KQW had grown burdensome, and the station was transferred to the First Baptist Church of San Jose.
 Two conditions of the reassignment were that Herrold be kept on as program director, and the station's sign-ons include the statement: "This is KQW, pioneer broadcasting station of the world, founded by Dr. Charles D. Herrold in San Jose in 1909".

 However, at the end of 1926 Herrold's contract with the station which he had founded would not be renewed.
 A few months later he started working for station KTAB in Oakland, California, primarily in sales.
 Herrold did not profit financially from his pioneering work, and later became a repair technician in the Oakland, California school district, and a janitor in a local shipyard.
 Almost forgotten, he died in a Hayward, California rest home on July 1, 1948, aged 72.

-In the 1940s, CBS attempted to buy its then-affiliate in San Francisco, KSFO.
+In the 1940s, CBS attempted to buy its then-affiliate in San Francisco, KSFO (the former KTAB).
 KSFO refused to sell, so CBS purchased KQW and moved it to San Francisco, changing the call letters to KCBS on April 3, 1949.
 In May 2006, KCBS and KPIX-TV moved their San Jose news bureau to the Fairmont Tower at 50 West San Fernando Street, the location of Herrold's original broadcasts.
 Although CBS management was not aware of the history of the San Fernando Street address when the move was planned, they quickly recognized and embraced its significance when informed at the bureau's opening celebration.